-What are the conditions for citizenship by investment in Poland?
+What are the conditions for citizenship by investment in Poland in 2021?

 • the legislation for Poland immigration regarding citizenship stipulates that the foreign investor must have lived in this country for at least 3 years on the basis of a permanent residence permit prior to applying for citizenship by investment;